 The school aims to teach you how to be successful in your field.
 As such, a lot of effort is put into teaching students how to create meaningful connections though networking events.
 The school also assists you in finding a job via various career and development programs, workshops, career fairs and meetings with representatives from major companies.

-So, how to prepare an outstanding motivation letter for the twelve-month Master’s program in Management?
+So, how to prepare an outstanding motivation letter for the twelve-month Master’s in Management program?

 How to style your motivation letter